 - Be eligible for Title IV financial aid, not be in default of any Federal or State loan or owe a refund on any previously received financial aid.

 - Demonstrate financial aid need as determined by the Federal Methodology need analysis criteria.

 - Be maintaining satisfactory academic progress in accordance with institutional and federal standards.

 An eligible institution is defined as a state approved public, private, independent, for profit or non-profit institution in the Commonwealth of Massachusetts authorized to offer undergraduate degrees, certificates or diploma programs.
-Additional eligible institutions include, state approved public, private, independent, nonprofit institutions in New Hampshire, Maine, Connecticut, Vermont, Rhode Island, Pennsylvania and the District of Columbia that have reciprocity agreements with Massachusetts and award associate and bachelors degrees, are also eligible to participate.
+Additional eligible institutions include, state approved public, private, independent, nonprofit institutions in Connecticut, Vermont, Rhode Island, Pennsylvania and the District of Columbia that have reciprocity agreements with Massachusetts and award associate and bachelors degrees, are also eligible to participate.

 The grant award under this program will vary, depending on the studentís Estimated Family Contribution (EFC) and the type of institution that he or she attends.

 ||Number of Semesters of Eligibility